SinisterSpatula/RetroflagGpiGuides/VideoPoker.md

 * Hit Tab Key.

+* Go to Video Options.
+Change view to cropped.

 * Go to sliders.
 Lower the volume to zero for channel 1 & 2 (leave channel zero at default level).
 This will reduce the buzzing sound.

 * Next on the tab menu go to Analog Controls.